-Take these DIY color viewers outdoors for a fun color activity!
-Kids can look through them and watch snow and clouds magically change colors.
+Take these DIY color viewers outdoors for a fun snow day activity!
+Kids can look through them and watch the snow, clouds, or moon (anything white!) magically change colors.
 They look adorable hanging from a tree and and the color reflections are beautiful against the snow.
 Preschoolers will love learning their colors in this fun and hands-on way!

 This is a great way to get outdoors with kids in the winter or anytime of year!
-If you don’t have snow on the ground, you can also use them to do some colorful cloud gazing!
+This is a great snow day activity, you can also use them to do some colorful cloud gazing if you don’t have snow on the ground.
 We’ve also hung them in our window for a fun indoor activity on those days that it’s too cold to get outside.

 These are really easy to make!
 Here’s what you’ll need…

 - Paper plates– You want thin paper plates so they are easy to cut.

 - Hot Glue or Elmers– Depending up how thick your plates are.